AlexDariio/three-tier-aws-app/README.md

 - This will be your **root account** (the main admin account)

 ### 2. Create an IAM User
-Don't use your root account for daily work — create a separate user for this Project:
+Don't use your root account for daily work — create a separate user for this Repository:

 1. Log into the [AWS Console](https://console.aws.amazon.com) with your root account
 2. Search for and click **IAM**